Frequently Asked Questions

 Why don't my transactions match my bank exactly?

-Synced transactions can take a few hours to appear, and pending transactions may take 1–3 business days.
-If transactions are missing after 24 hours, see Troubleshooting Connections for troubleshooting steps.
+Synced transactions can take a few hours to appear, and pending ones take one to three business days to settle - an amount can shift slightly when it does.
+If transactions are still missing after 24 hours, see Troubleshooting Connections.

 Can I track accounts in different currencies?